samuelpratt/AppiumPoc/README.md

 ##You will need
 * Visual Studio 2015 Update 3 or newer
 * Appium http://appium.io/
 * The Android SDK and Emulator configured to run API level 23 or newer on x86.
 The easiest way to get this is to install Android Studio
+* The App APK